lingtalfi/laws/README.md

 This is a suggestion for organizing web assets.
 Basically, there is one stylesheet per layout variation, then one per widget variation, then one for the user (to fix or supervise other stylesheets).

+Also, each widget (or layout or position) has its own dedicated folder for assets.
+So, in the widget css directory, you also can put your images for instance.